groupserver/gs.content.form.api.json/README.txt

   page without submitting data.

-Finally, scripts submitting data to a GroupEndpoint endpoint will need to include the parameter 'submit' to indicate that they are submitting data to be processed.
+Finally, scripts submitting data to a GroupEndpoint endpoint will need to include a parameter that indicates which action they are submitting.
+These actions are listed when non-submitting request is made to the endpoint.